amarradi/leafpad/README.md

 ## features
 * Leafpad allows you to create notes without prior configuration
-* Nexts can be shared for leafpad and then notes can be created from them
+* Notes can be shared for leafpad and then notes can be created from them
 * Notes can be shared with other apps from Leafpad

 # Installation